Karl Frenzel: Sobibor

 Erich Bauer, one of the commanders of Camp III, stated: "He [Frenzel] was one of the most brutal members of the permanent staff in the camp.
 His whip was very loose".
 For instance, in spring 1943, when a worker prisoner tried to take his own life and was found dying, Frenzel shouted that Jews had no right to kill themselves; only Germans had the right to kill.
 Frenzel whipped the dying man and killed him with a bullet.

-A Sobibor survivor, Hershel Cuckierman, described Frenzel as "a sadist and a killer without conscience.
+A Sobibor survivor, Hershel Cukierman, described Frenzel as "a sadist and a killer without conscience.
 His involvement at Sobibor went much beyond the mass exterminations; he committed numerous other crimes as well".

 The historian and Holocaust survivor Jules Schelvis gave the following evaluation of Frenzel's tenure:

 His lust for power over defenceless people was mirrored by an equally great need to ingratiate himself to his superiors.
 As his power grew, so did his willingness blindly to follow orders – and to do more besides.
 He wanted to be regarded as the perfect SS man by his superiors and fellow camp staff alike.
 Once a man of little significance, at Sobibor he relished his position as one of the most important men.
 The realization that he was lord and master of the [work Jews], to know that they were at his disposal, that he could do with them as he pleased, aroused the lowest instincts in him.
 He wanted to do more than he was asked to do; he wanted to use the opportunity to carry on a personal reign of terror by humiliating and torturing the [work Jews], beating them into submission, and to kill them or have them killed.
 He took great pleasure in it.

 When Frenzel was convicted in 1966, the judges concluded: